Person Centred Therapy with Rita Moran

 In addition, I hold a practising certificate in addictions and eating disorders.
 I also hold a practising certificate in CBT as I find CBT can be helpful when dealing with anxiety and phobias.
 Having trained as a bereavement counsellor at Caris Bereavement Service, I am also interested in cross-cultural counselling and particularly the effects of bereavement on men.

-I have experience of working in GP practices and run a private practice at the Angel and Hadley Wood.
+I have experience of working in GP practices and run a private practice in Hadley Wood.

 I am a member of the British Association for Counselling and Psychotherapy (BACP) and the British Association for the Person-Centred Approach BAPCA.